Zach-Shim/DSA/ADT's/Queue/notes/Priority Queue/1 - Binary Heap Properties.md

 	2. Everything in its left subtree is smaller than it and everything in its right subtree is larger than it. this is true if the left subtree and right subtree are binary trees.

-	This causes really bad behavior in the worst case (skewed BST).
+	This causes really bad behavior in the worst case (skewed BST as O(N)).

 	While you can view a BST as being in sorted order, a heap is ordered slightly differently.
 You cannot traverse a binary heap to output the items in sorted order.